 If you're looking to up your skincare game, you've probably considered (and maybe even purchased) a sonic cleansing brush.
 These tools are all the rage because they promise to deliver spa-quality results from the comfort of your bathroom sink.
 While sonic brushes can be beneficial for improving skin cell turnover and clearing out pores, there are also some serious concerns about their long-term effects on your skin.
-Read on for some considerations to keep in mind when deciding whether a sonic brush is for you.
+Read on for some considerations to keep in mind when deciding whether a sonic face scrubber is for you.

 A sonic cleansing brush is typically a battery operated, handheld device with a bristle head that moves continuously.
 The constant pressure and timer features make facial cleansing a more effective procedure than the sleepy sudsing we sometimes resort to late at night or in the early morning.
 When combined with an effective cleanser, sonic brushes cleanse deep into pores, so you'll need fewer extractions during your next facial.
 Experts claim these brushes are essential for puffed and clogged skin because they improve facial circulation and lymphatic drainage.
 This makes pores look smaller and the exfoliating brushes prepare skin to better absorb hydrating serums.